JulianBirch/cljs-ajax/docs/formats.md

 `text-response-format` and `raw-response-format` are identical in ClojureScript, but `raw-response-format` returns the byte stream in Clojure, while `text-response-format` returns a string. `text-request-format` is a pass-through in ClojureScript, but converts a string to a byte stream in Clojure (which is what you want).

+### Empty responses

+JSON, EDN and Transit response formats return `ajax.core/empty-response` when the response body is empty.
+This applies irrespective of the HTTP status code, including 204 No Content and 205 Reset Content.

+This is distinct from encoded nil/null values.
+For example, a JSON response body of `null` decodes to `nil`, while an empty JSON response body decodes to `ajax.core/empty-response`.

 ### Transit parameters

 `transit-request-format` takes options